huBioinfo/CytoCommunity_Tutorials/source/code/1/step2.rst

 **Output**

 This step generates a folder for each run that contains a cluster adjacent matrix, a cluster assignment matrix, a node mask, a gragh index file and a loss recording file.
-Here we take Run1 for an example as follows:

 ::